pawl/DMSDoorLog/README.md

  - Door Strike w/ sensor (http://www.kawamall.com/pd_1x_strike38s.cfm)
  - Raspberry Pi or Linux PC

+Other Requirements:
+ - Gmail account (or another mail relay)

 On the arduino:
  - Use the Debounce example in the arduino IDE and modify it to send data via 9600 baud serial
  - Send 1 if the door is open